 There are four big questions you should keep in mind when talking about IA design:

-- What flow of user goes through the site?
+- What flow of users goes through the site?

-- How does IA help users search though information?
+- How does IA help users search through information?

 - How is the information presented to the user?

 - Is the information helping users to find what they are looking for faster?

 The information architect is the one who needs to handle these questions and decide what the next move is in terms of IA design.
 These questions mostly refer to the audience, because the IA design is directly influenced by it.
 Information Architecture influences everything, so it’s best to have a big picture in mind before getting to work.